prabhkaur301/prabhkaur301/README.md

 - 🌱 I’m currently learning **Data Structure & Algorithms in Java**

-- 🔭 I’m currently working on Competitive programming using LeetCode.
+- 🔭 I’m currently working on Competitive programming on LeetCode.

 - 👯 I’m looking to collaborate on Full Stack Development projects.